Was the Virgin Mary Without Sin?

 (John 2:1-8 KJV) “And the third day there was a marriage in Cana of Galilee; and the mother of Jesus was there: {2} And both Jesus was called, and his disciples, to the marriage. {3} And when they wanted wine, the mother of Jesus saith unto him, They have no wine. {4} Jesus saith unto her, Woman, what have I to do with thee? mine hour is not yet come. {5} His mother saith unto the servants, Whatsoever he saith unto you, do it. {6} And there were set there six waterpots of stone, after the manner of the purifying of the Jews, containing two or three firkins apiece. {7} Jesus saith unto them, Fill the waterpots with water.
 And they filled them up to the brim. {8} And he saith unto them, Draw out now, and bear unto the governor of the feast.
 And they bare it.”

-The interesting part about this conversation is that when Mary approached Jesus about the wine, he mildly rebuked her and told her it was not His time yet.
+The interesting part about this conversation is that when Mary approached Jesus about the wine, he gently rebuked her and told her it was not His time yet.
 It appears she was responsible for the refreshments and Jesus was responding to her request by asking her how being out of wine had anything to do with Him.
 Mary then did proceed to defer to His authority by telling the servants to do whatever Jesus commanded them.

 In a similar situation, Jesus was meeting with some people in a house when Mary and Jesus’ brothers showed up and requested to speak to Him as follows: